hoangdinh2710/harrydinh.github.io/_posts/2020-04-05-how-to-create-azure-machine-learning-resource.md

 5. Open Azure Machine Learning portal

-Once the resouces is deployed, you can start using the Azure Machine Learning.
+Once the resource is deployed, you can start using Azure Machine Learning.

 ![Open Azure Machine Learning Portal](https://harryteststorageblob.blob.core.windows.net/blogazureimage/Image/azureml/portal/cs_azure_ml_portal.PNG)

-Now, you have sucessfully created the Azure Machine Learning resource.
+Now, you have successfully created the Azure Machine Learning resource.
 Let's explore the power of it here!